 - 1 tbsp vanilla sugar or caster sugar

-- Meanwhile make the compote.
-Simply put the berries and sugar into a pan over a medium heat and cook until the berries have started to break down and the sugar dissolves.
+- To make the compote simply put the berries and sugar into a pan with a splash of water over a medium heat and cook until the berries have started to break down and the sugar dissolves.
+Taste and add more sugar if needed.
+Allow to cool before serving.

 You might also like to try these Ricotta Pancakes